I'm currently working on a project in which I'm helping Taiwanese people in the West (particularly the UK) with their resumes.

 But then, you graduate from University and you get a decent job.
 Maybe you move back home, maybe you stay in the big city.
 You relax into yourself finally and you start to explore your interests more vigorously than you did at Uni.
 Your pay is your own, you're no longer beholden to your parents.
 You have done your duty.
 You have achieved academically and become a functioning member of society.
 The age of the mobile phone and Internet made everything more accessible.
 And boom, suddenly you realise there's a whole new world out there and you are late for keeping up with it.

 That's when the adventure element of life comes in.
 The realization that actually, there is more to life than being the number 1 in your class.
 There is more to life than the narrow world-view your parents held.
 And we start to break free.
 We've proven ourselves to be more than acceptable daughters and sons, we have shown that we can live a normal life-- if we want.
-But while we can do working holiday visas in Canada, Australia, UK, we will.
-While Europe accepts Taiwanese passports under Schengen laws we are a-okay to keep living a life we could have only dreamed of as young adults.
+And while we are eligible for working holiday visas in Canada, Australia, UK, we will.
+While Europe accepts Taiwanese passports under Schengen laws we are a-okay to push our boundaries a little more and see what life is like on the other side of the planet.

 We travel because we can.
 As the world shrinks for us and the power of our passport expands, we will continue to use our own, our very own purchasing power to do what we want.
 Explore what we want to explore.
 Our gap years can be as long as we bloody well like, as long as we can keep funding ourselves.